carpentries-incubator/machine-learning-novice-python/_episodes/02-data.md

 ## Sourcing and accessing data

-Machine learning helps us to find patterns in data, so sourcing and pre-processing the right data is key.
+Machine learning helps us to find patterns in data, so sourcing and understanding data is key.
 Unsuitable or poorly managed data will lead to a poor project outcome, regardless of the modelling approach.

-Data preparation is often the most time consuming aspect of a machine learning project.
-In this section, we will touch on some common themes in data preparation.

-For this project, we will be using an open access subset of the [eICU Collaborative Research Database](https://eicu-crd.mit.edu/about/eicu/), a publicly available dataset comprising deidentified physiological data collected from critically ill patients.

-Learning to extract data from sources such as databases and file systems is a key skill in machine learning.
-Familiarity with Python and Structured Query Language (SQL) will equip you well for these tasks.
-For simplicity, we will be working with a pre-prepared CSV file that comprises data extracted from the [eICU Collaborative Research Database (Demo)](https://doi.org/10.13026/4mxk-na84).
+We will be using an open access subset of the [eICU Collaborative Research Database](https://eicu-crd.mit.edu/about/eicu/), a publicly available dataset comprising deidentified physiological data collected from critically ill patients.
+For simplicity, we will be working with a pre-prepared CSV file that comprises data extracted from a [demo version of the dataset](https://doi.org/10.13026/4mxk-na84).

+Let's begin by loading this data:

 ```python
 import pandas as pd